maialenz/CookBook/README.md

   - Header/Navigation - Top Level

     - The navigation menu will be a hamburger/bars menu icon on smaller screen sizes.
-It will be fixed/sticky in the top right corner allowing the user to navigate with a single hand .
+It will be fixed/sticky in the top right corner allowing the user to navigate with a single hand.
+The navigation bar will have extra links with access to the CRUD functionality for members only.
     - Withing the header, in the middle, there will be a search bar so the user will have a fast access to it.
     - The header will have a hero section to create a pleasant look so the users enjoy the experience of using the site.
 It will be divided in two colums: One column which includes a hero image with information about the website and the other column will contain the registration form, a log in link for members, and a call to action as a sign up button.

   - Body - Main Page Elements:

-   - (the extended navigation bar with access to the CRUD functionality for members only)

     - It will contain all the recipes in cards.
 The user will be able to click on a call to action button to extend the recipe and show it on the middle of the page.
     - The pages specific to using forms will have minimal extra content to make the forms the only imporatnt part of the section

   - Footer - Bottom Level

     - Social media links placed here to ensure the user does not navigate away from the page to soon.

-   - Copyright information
+    - Creators information

--

 ---

 ### Skeleton Plane

-As this project is the first one for me usign Python and Databases, When I started this project, I had the idea of hard coding the questions and separating them in three different themes.
-As I deployed my project very early on and asked family to check the first look/idea of the game, they recomended to add more variaty of questions as they thought it would get boring for users to play the same 10 questions over and over again.
-As I looked into other options to introduce more questions, I found an API with a large trivia database free to use, so I decided to change the first design and make changes to it.
-Below are the first wireframes and the new ones:

-- Wireframes:
+#### Wireframes:
   - [Mobile Wireframe](docs/wireframes/Mobile.png)
   - [Ipad Wireframe](docs/wireframes/Ipad.png)
   - [Desktop Wireframe](docs/wireframes/Desktop.png)